Angola–China relations: Chinese development finance to Angola

-Angola first sought development money from China in 2002, after the Angolan Civil War had come to an end.
-Angola had initially turned to the International Monetary Fund (IMF) for assistance in 2001, but was unwilling to accept the conditions placed on the aid money by the IMF.
+Angola first sought development money from China after the Angolan Civil War had come to an end.
+Angola had previously sought International Monetary Fund (IMF) for assistance in 2001, but was unwilling to accept the conditions placed on the aid money by the IMF.
+Likewise, Angola would not accept the conditions of Paris Club funding.
+The Angolan government also declined to allow importation of genetically modified agricultural products, which further stalled aid from international organizations.

+According to Schmitz, for most observers of Chinese engagement with Angola, 2002 marks a critical turning point.
+The year 2002, end of Angola's civil war, coincided with China's "going global" strategy, initiated in 1999 with the goal of internationalizing Chinese firms.

+Beginning in 2002, China built infrastructure including roads and hospitals in Angola in exchange for reduced-price oil, and exchange which benefitted both countries.

-Since the first Forum on China Africa Cooperation conference in 2000, Beijing has completed $465 million of official development finance projects in Angola (financial amounts normalized in 2009 dollars).
+From first Forum on China Africa Cooperation conference in 2000 to 2013, Beijing has completed $465 million of official development finance projects in Angola (financial amounts normalized in 2009 dollars).
 This includes a $90 million loan from the Exim Bank of China for the rehabilitation of the Luanda railway and the construction of a 45 km electricity distribution line between Quifangondo and Mabubas.
 Angola has also received a $1 billion oil-backed line of credit for the China Exim bank to repair the country's infrastructure.

+Exim Bank was willing to offer loans in U.S. dollars.

 Between 2000 and 2014, China loaned US$21.2 billion to Angola, mostly in the form of resource-backed loans.
+These exchanges of infrastructure for resources have helped enhance the fiscal capacity of Angola's government.
 Another estimate states that the amount of Chinese investment in Angola tallied US$24.7 billion from 2005 to 2020.

+During the COVID-19 pandemic, Chinese creditors provided Angola with a three-year moratorium on its loan payments.
+Payments resumed during an economic slowdown in Angola.
+In 2024, state-owned China Development Bank agreed to release US$1.5 billion in loan collateral deposited by Angola back to Angola, for the country to use in making its loan payments.

+Academic Deborah Brautigam writes that the model of China's aid to Angola is an improvement to the general international aid regime, because China's model of infrastructure-for-resources indirectly guarantees that resources result in public benefits, instead of being siphoned off for the benefit of elites.